Why Active Recovery Days Accelerate Your Progress

 vs. Foam Rolling: Foam rolling (self-myofascial release) addresses fascial tension and localized blood flow through mechanical compression.
 It is effective for improving short-term range of motion and has moderate evidence for reducing DOMS severity.
 Foam rolling and active recovery target different mechanisms and are complementary rather than competing strategies.

 vs. Cold Water Immersion: Cold water immersion activates vasoconstriction and anti-inflammatory pathways that can reduce perceived soreness and swelling.
 The evidence for cold therapy is strongest for reducing perceived pain; its effects on actual functional recovery are more modest.
-A key difference: cold water immersion may blunt some training adaptations if used consistently after every session.
+A key difference: cold water immersion may blunt some training adaptations if used consistently after every session, particularly for athletes trying to maximize hypertrophy or strength gains.
 Active recovery does not carry this risk.

 vs. Sleep: Sleep is the most powerful recovery modality available.
-No active recovery protocol substitutes for 7–9 hours of quality sleep.
+No active recovery protocol substitutes for 7 to 9 hours of quality sleep.
 Think of active recovery as what you do during your waking hours on rest days to optimize the recovery that sleep initiates.

 Medical Note